 - How can we accelerate access to sustainable energy for all, particularly those furthest behind? - What can be done to accelerate the development of bankable projects?
 How to create and finance capacity and expertise? - How to generate the necessary scale for investment and domestic capital market development in small and fragile economies? - How can governments facilitate the development of local capital markets and foster entrepreneurship?
-What can be done at the global level? - What are the strategies that will foster the creation of decent jobs in the coming years? - How can the interlinkages between investment in sustainable development and green growth be leveraged to contribute to the reduction of inequalities within and among countries? - How to address the challenges of SDG implementation at the sub-national level? - How can cities galvanize implementation efforts and serve as hubs for crosscutting solutions in SDG implementation?
+What can be done at the global level? - What are the strategies that will foster the creation of decent jobs in the coming years? - How can cities galvanize implementation efforts and serve as hubs for crosscutting solutions in SDG implementation?
 Where will the money come from?